-- Our action depends on the intent of either doing it or not doing it.
+- Our action depends on the intent of doing or not doing it.

-- Stronger the perceptions, the more likely stronger the intentions are.
+- Stronger the perceptions, the more likely the stronger the intentions are.

 Let us see how it applies in real life.